PillowFishSticks/Kassie-MS4/README.md

     - [joybird](https://joybird.com/)
     - [Ikea](https://www.ikea.com/gb/en/)

-- The README file was taken from both Anna Greave's 'The House of Mouse' project and yipmunallen's 'NEAT' project to use as a template.
+- The README file was taken from both Anna Greave's 'The House of Mouse' project and MAN95-dev's 'PetPals' project to use as a template.
     - [The House of Mouse by Anna Greaves](https://github.com/AJGreaves/thehouseofmouse)
     - [PetPals](https://github.com/MAN95-dev/PetPals)